mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

           - Name: X-Custom
 ```

-We now have a configuration that will fuzz the header `X-Custom`.
-Additional headers can be listed using the same notation.
+You now have a configuration to fuzz the header `X-Custom`.
+Use the same notation to list additional
+headers:

 ```yaml
     - Name: GeneralFuzzingCheck